Solving the Hubble tension \`a la Ellis & Stoeger 1987: Acknowledgements

-\ack{ I cordially thank George Ellis for his timelessly topical papers, the workshop \href{https://sites.google.com/apctp.org/cosmoprinciple}{``A Discussion on the Cosmological Principle"} and the \href{https://www.lhc-epistemologie.uni-wuppertal.de/news/news/discussion-group.html}{``Peebles Fan Club"} philosophy-of-science seminar from the Lichtenberg Group of History and Philosophy of Physics at the University of Bonn for all the inspiring insights that contributed to write this work.
-In addition I am grateful for fruitful discussions on the draft with Chris Clarkson, Eoin Ó Colgáin, Richard Griffiths, Jori Liesenborgs, Prasenjit Saha, Liliya L.~R.~Williams, and David Wiltshire.}
+I cordially thank George Ellis for his timelessly topical papers, the workshop \href{https://sites.google.com/apctp.org/cosmoprinciple}{``A Discussion on the Cosmological Principle"} and the \href{https://www.lhc-epistemologie.uni-wuppertal.de/news/news/discussion-group.html}{``Peebles Fan Club"} philosophy-of-science seminar from the Lichtenberg Group of History and Philosophy of Physics at the University of Bonn for all the inspiring insights that contributed to write this work.
+In addition I am grateful for fruitful discussions on the draft with Chris Clarkson, Eoin Ó Colgáin, Richard Griffiths, Jori Liesenborgs, and David Wiltshire.